juanpi19/causal-inference-marketplace/README.md

 ## Research Question
-Our primary research question is:
+Our two research questions are:

-**What is the causal effect of delayed delivery on customer ratings?**
+1. **What is the causal effect of delayed delivery on customer ratings?**

+2. **What is the causal effect of delayed delivery on revenue?**

+## Methodology

+1. **Model Formulation**: Develop a causal inference model based on how we think the world works.
+We model it using a DAG.

+2. **Causal Estimand Identification**: Determine an expression for the causal effect under our model assumptions.

+3. **Statistical Estimation**: Apply advanced statistical methods such as matching or instrumental variables to estimate the causal effect.

+4. **Robustness Checks**: Verify the validity of our estimates through various robustness checks.

 ## Directed Acyclic Graph